top of page

 7. Deep Learning and the Cultural Logic of the 2010s

-9. The Sociology of AI Hype
+9. The Social Dynamics of AI Hype

 10. AI and Global Inequality

-12. Ethical Discourses and Symbolic Struggles
+12. Ethical Discourses as Symbolic Struggle

 13. AI, Capitalism, and the Logic of Accumulation